 Corvette – The American Icon, Inspires Passion and Loyalty for Half a Century

 It’s been said that the ability to inspire passion is the single most significant measure of a vehicle’s success.
 If that’s true, then Corvette surely is one of the most successful cars ever.
 Relatively low volume aside, it remains an icon after 50 years.
-Uniquely American, it’s a symbol of independence, exuberance and driving pleasure.
+Uniquely American, it’s a symbol of independence, exuberance, and driving pleasure.

 The fans, well, they’re loyal.
 Even fanatical.
-They’ve memorized VINs, horsepower ratings, part numbers, trim changes and exterior colors.
+They’ve memorized VINs, horsepower ratings, part numbers, trim changes, and exterior colors.
 They soak up Corvette information like students cramming for the final.

 The events keep its devoted fans busy all summer long.
 For many, it’s evolved from a hobby to a true lifestyle.
 And the people who live the lifestyle become a loosely knit but tightly connected family.
-Corvette has inspired lifelong friendships, rekindled each summer at see-you-next-year pilgrimages to Carlisle, Effingham, Bloomington or Bowling Green.
+Corvette has inspired lifelong friendships, rekindled each summer at see-you-next-year pilgrimages to Carlisle, Effingham, Bloomington, or Bowling Green.
 Places that mean nothing to those who don’t care about Corvette, but everything to those that do.
 These places, and the events that light them up each year, have sparked romances, even lifelong love, for some of those who visit.
-Rarely does a year go by when attendees don’t celebrate a Corvette marriage amidst a sea of coupes and convertibles, complete with tuxedos, corsages and beaded white dresses.
-Sometimes the bride and groom exchange vows and rings inside a Corvette, sometimes the wedding party and onlookers follow in a celebratory parade – a blissful blaze of Torch Red, Arctic White and Competition Yellow.
+Rarely does a year go by when attendees don’t celebrate a Corvette marriage amidst a sea of coupes and convertibles, complete with tuxedos, corsages, and beaded white dresses.
+Sometimes the bride and groom exchange vows and rings inside a Corvette, sometimes the wedding party and onlookers follow in a celebratory parade – a blissful blaze of Torch Red, Arctic White, and Competition Yellow.

-The car has inspired a series of one-offs created by dozens of independent tuners who take stock Corvettes and build on them, adding high horsepower engines, high-performance suspensions, and various accessories.
+The car has inspired a series of one-offs created by dozens of independent tuners who take stock of Corvettes and build on them, adding high horsepower engines, high-performance suspensions, and various accessories.

 One could say Corvette owns the roadways that once made up Route 66.
 Surely, Tod and Buzz would agree.
 And today’s C5-R more often than not owns the tracks on which it races, giving the fans yet another venue to soak up the lore.
 Those serious about motoring technique and skill trek to Corvette driving schools.

 After 50 years, one thing is clear, people love their Corvettes, and they embrace just about anything that relates to the car.
 It has survived five decades of fluctuating economies, changing markets, and tightening governmental regulation.
-And still, it remains a symbol of pure driving pleasure and pure American grit, perseverance, ingenuity and spirit.
+And still, it remains a symbol of pure driving pleasure and pure American grit, perseverance, ingenuity, and spirit.
 Through it all, it’s retained its M.O. as an accessible dream car.
 It’s not haughty nor stuffy, snobby nor temperamental, it’s as down-home, grassroots, heartland American as it gets.
-That’s the appeal of Corvette, and one of the reasons its following has remained so strong.
+That’s the appeal of Corvette and one of the reasons its following has remained so strong.

-Sure, it has sophisticated styling, impressive technology, advanced gadgets and expensive materials, but it’s never forgotten its roots.
+Sure, it has sophisticated styling, impressive technology, advanced gadgets, and expensive materials, but it’s never forgotten its roots.
 No doubt, the cynical will maintain it’s just a car.
 A mingling of composite and other high-tech materials, glass, leather, and rubber.
 And, technically, well, they’re right.
 But those who know better have long realized that Corvette is much more than a car.
 It’s a culture, and once it’s in the blood, it flows for life.

 Below is a video of the Corvette – American Icon production at the Bowling Green Assembly Plant in Bowling Green, Kentucky.